 Take learning to new depths

-Share the amazing word of scientific ocean drilling with us!
+Share the amazing word of scientific drilling with us!

 ECRs, POSTGRADUATE & UNDERGRADUATE STUDENTS

-Students and ECRs from ANZIC member institutes gain exclusive access to a wealth of specialised training and development opportunities in scientific drilling and related fields around the world.
+Students and ECRs from ANZIC member institutes gain exclusive access to a wealth of international, specialised training and development opportunities in scientific drilling and related.
 This can include funding to attend international workshop programs, Summer Schools and conferences to learn from and with a vibrant global community of scientists.

 Check back here regularly for current learning opportunities.